jkeohan/jsd920_class_repo/projects/feedr/README.md

 * Clicking an article will render a modal with additional article info

-## Useful Functions
+## Helper Functions
-### Use this area to write down possible functions that might be useful
+### Use this section to document all helper functions.
+These functions should be versatile enough to be reused in other projects
-when implementing the required functionality for feedr

 ## Additional Libraries